Redawt/f4-frost-guide/initialsetup.md

 * Scroll to the bottom, if you have the season pass or a lot of dlc, click **Show all DLC**{: .hili}
 * Click on **High Resolution Texture Pack**{: .hili}
 * Click on "I want to remove this permanently from my game library"
 * **!!!
-Make sure It says High Resolution Texture Pack at the top, or you'll remove the entire game with no refund !!!**{: .hili}
+Make sure it says High Resolution Texture Pack at the top, or you'll remove the entire game with no refund !!!**{: .hili}
 * Click **OK**